Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent

 \subsection{Riemannian gradient descent}

-In this section, we detail the obstacles faced by previous analyses and then show how our geodesic convexity result, Theorem~\ref{thm:sqrt_lambda_min_concave}, enables us to overcome the prior exponential dependence on dimension and obtain the dimension-free rates in Theorems~\ref{thm:bures_gd} and~\ref{thm:bures_avg_case}.
+In this section, we detail the obstacles faced by previous analyses and then show how our geometric result, Theorem~\ref{thm:sqrt_lambda_min_concave}, enables us to overcome the prior exponential dependence on dimension and obtain the dimension-free rates in Theorems~\ref{thm:bures_gd} and~\ref{thm:bures_avg_case}.